-7.3.7 Unreasonable Impacts To Groundwater and Surface Water 31 7.4 Additio nal Management Issues 31 7.4.1 Incentivize Conjunctive Use of Groundwater and Surface Water 31 7.4.2 Incentivize Aquifer Storage and Recovery 32 7.4.3 Promote Water Conservation 33 8.0 REFE RENCES 40 LIST OF F IGURE ES .
-Figure 2-1 Count ies and groundwater districts associated with GMAs 8 and 12 5 Figure 2-1 of aquifer outcrops based on information extracted from groundwater avai • ls • Figure 2-3 CD total aquifer management zones for evaluating GMA 12 DFCs Figure CD shallow aquifer management zones for evaluating District PDLs Figure onents that comprise the structural framework for the District's groundwa manag gement 13 Figure 6-1 Measi ured water levels in the Gause Well in Milam County 22 Figure 7-1 Examp ole of the of a correlative right for allocation of a maximum production rate e per acre tl hat is based on of the aquifers and the attributes of the aquifers that unde rlie a prope rty (presented to District DFC committee in March 2017) 34 Figure 7-2 Examp ole of a correlative right for a maximum production rate per acre for the Ca arrizo Aquife er that is based on aquifer thickness. (presented to District DFC committee in May 2020) 35 Figure 7-3 Locati on of registered wells in the Hooper Aquifer.
-The most up-dip extend of th e aquife er is designated by the brown shaded area. (presented to District DFC comr nittee in Januai ry 2021) 36 Figure 7-4 GMA 1 12 Pumping Scenario 7 for POSGCD, (a) annual pumping rates by aquifer (p re 2010 values s are from the calibrated model) (b) average drawdown by aquifer measure ed relativ e to the year 2000 37 Figure 7-5 Examp ole of simulation a GMA 12 DFC Run that suggests that the Districts PDLs ar re not compa atible with GMA 12 DFC pumping scenarios (presented to District DFC com mittee in Apr il 2020) 38 Figure 7-6 Result showing the impacts of reduction of Carrizo pumping on wells located near ar Vista Ridge well field (presented to District DFC committee in December 2020) 39 LICT OE T ABLE e Table 1-1 iew of reports recently prepared for the District to document the impacts Table 2 1 nt and planning pumping on existing well owners and groundwater resource Table alized stratigraphic column and list of Relevant Aquifers for POSGCD Table 5-1 onnection among scientific data, hydrogeological applications, and Manag T=1.1.
-F 2 gies Table 5-2 onnection among scientific analysis & techniques, hydrogeological applicat and M lanagement Strategies 1/
+Figure 2-1 Counties and groundwater districts associated with GMAs 8 and 125 Figure 2-1 Map of aquifer outcrops based on information extracted from groundwater availability models6 Figure 2-3 POSGCD total aquifer management zones for evaluating GMA 12 DFCs7 Figure 2-4 POSGCD shallow aquifer management zones for evaluating District PDLs8 Figure 4-1 Components that comprise the structural framework for the District's groundwater management Figure 6-1 Measured water levels in the Gause Well in Milam County 0 Figure 7-1 Example of the of a correlative right for allocation of a maximum production rate per acre that is based on of the aquifers and the attributes of the aquifers that underlie a property (presented to District DFC committee in March 2017) Figure 7-2 Example of a correlative right for a maximum production rate per acre for the Carrizo Aquifer that is based on aquifer thickness. (presented to District DFC committee in May 2020) Figure 7-3 Location of registered wells in the Hooper Aquifer.
+The most up-dip extend of the aquifer is designated by the brown shaded area. (presented to District DFC committee in January 2021) Figure 7-4 GMA 12 Pumping Scenario 7 for POSGCD, (a) annual pumping rates by aquifer (pre 2010 0 values are from the calibrated model) (b) average drawdown by aquifer measured relative to the year 2000 Figure 7-5 Example of simulation a GMA 12 DFC Run that suggests that the Districts PDLs are not inguic / 5 compatible with GMA 12 DFC pumping scenarios (presented to District DFC committee in April 2020) Figure 7-6 Result showing the impacts of reduction of Carrizo pumping on wells located near Vista Ridge well field (presented to District DFC committee in December 2020)